Radware/DP_Health_AWS/README.md

 * Get and Update lambda function configuration - to modify environment variables in case failback is needed
 * Describe, associate and disassociate route tables - for performing the actual bypass operation

-The following should be included into IAM policy statements
+The following should be included in IAM policy statements

 ```
         {